simnalamburt/arc311/Lab1/Lab1.md

 ### Setting Up the Environment

-1. Go the AWS Management Console, click **Services** then select **CloudFormation** under Management Tools.
-Additionally, you can simply type `CloudFormation` in the search box.

-2. First, we need to launch the CloudFormaton Template to create our environment.
+1. First, we need to launch the CloudFormaton Template to create our environment.
-You can launch this CloudFormation stack in your account by *right-clicking* on the **Launch Stack** button and opening in a new browser tab.
+You can launch this CloudFormation stack in your account by *right-clicking* on the **Launch Stack** button and *opening in a new browser tab*.
 In the new tab, click **Next**.

 Region| Launch